2/3 of college students struggle to launch their career after college.* We're here to change that.

 - Internship: Business & Entrepreneurship

 When you apply, you’ll let us know your interests and the skills you can provide a startup company, and then , you'll work with our placement team to determine where you might fit.
 We do our very best to make sure you are paired with a great team.
 More importantly, we will teach the skills and provide the community to make any experience rich and meaningful.

-Through our agreement with Columbia College Chicago, students who are receiving financial aid should be able to apply that aid to participation in Leap Semester.
+Columbia College Chicago students receiving financial aid can apply that aid to Leap Semester tuition.
 Students from other colleges will need to ask your financial aid office to create a simple Consortium Agreement with Columbia so that your financial aid can be applied.

 Sage Corps is a global entrepreneurship program that sends top college students and young professionals abroad to work with tech startups.
 Built by a team with extensive global experience, we offer a unique opportunity for students to do impactful work alongside rockstar entrepreneurs.
 Whether you decide to work in Chicago, Buenos Aires, or Sydney, we'll ensure that you dive head first into a new culture.
 Together with our programming team, you'll work to find an experience that matches your learning goals during your Leap Semester.